 - Highly relevant ideas for you to post about yourself

 While it generally doesn’t take long to find an idea for a relevant post, it can sometimes take upwards of an hour per platform to find high-quality posts to interact with if you have a large, active network.

 If you give your virtual assistant a description of your target connections and a list of topics that you’re interested in responding to, they can tackle the scanning process for you.
 At the end of each day, they’ll send you a list of curated posts so that you only have to spend time on social media to engage with relevant content.

 3) Track Touchpoints and Measure Results

 Tracking touchpoints is easily the most overlooked part of social selling.
-Far too many sales executives hop on social media every day and interact with a ton of connections without ever taking a systematic look at who they’re engaging with and at what frequency.
+Far too many sales executives hop on LinkedIn every day and interact with many connections without ever taking a systematic look at who they’re engaging with and at what frequency.

 As a result, they have no way to measure success or make data-driven improvements to their social selling strategy.